Tips to help deal with social events.

-Whether you are newly sober or 5 years into your recovery, it can be difficult to gear up for sobriety during events such as holidays, parties, to work functions or gatherings with friends.
+Whether you are newly sober with a just a few days or have a few years in your recovery, it can be difficult when dealing with events such as holidays, parties, or work functions and simple gatherings with friends.

 The good news is that it’s 100% possible for you to attend events and not drink.
-Here are a few tips to help you navigate sobriety during events where people gather to reunite with family members or simply get together with friends or coworkers.
-Attending these can bring up strong emotions, and people may turn to alcohol to cope with feelings such as:
+Here are a few tips to help you navigate events.
+Parties and holidays these can bring up strong emotions, and people may turn to alcohol to cope with feelings of stress, anxiety, loneliness, depression or fear.

 Create a Plan